-All structural steel components, including structural steel, bolts, nuts, washers, and shear connectors, shall be in accordance with AASHTO steel grades,AASHTO 6.4.1strengths, available thicknesses, and properties.6.4.1
+All structural steel components, including structural steel, bolts, nuts, washers, and shear connectors, shall be in accordance with AASHTO steel grades, strengths, available thicknesses, and properties.

 Assume 50 ksi as the default steel yield strength.
 CDOT allows hybrid sections.
 During the design phase, the Designer should contact fabricators and NSBA to verify that the design cross section is the most economical.